 Did you know?
 There are three UNCF-member institutions in Florida—among the state’s oldest higher education institutions:

-- Edward Waters College in Jacksonville, the oldest historically black college in Florida
+- Edward Waters University in Jacksonville, the oldest historically black college in Florida

 - Florida Memorial University in Miami Gardens